ssamuroff/mbii/README.md

 ### Other config options

-cuts : column names, lower then upper bounds
+random_seed : fixed random seed to ensure consistent output on multiple runs, integer

+root_folder : Location of the SubFind particle data, on Coma it should be  '/physics/yfeng1/mb2'

+catalogues:

     snapshot : which redshift snaptshot to use.
 85 is the lowest z~0.

+    shapes_method : method used to compute galaxy shapes, allowed: inertia_tensor, reduced_inertia_tensor, spin

+    postprocessed : FITS file in which to store the output of step 2 above.

+    baryon_shapes : FITS file in which to store the output of step 1 above.
+This also provides the input to step 2.

+    dm_shapes : FITS file in which to store the output of step 1 above.
+This also provides the input to step 2.

+    cuts : column names, lower then upper bounds

+    halo_matching :

+symmetrisation:

+    catalogue : /physics2/ssamurof/massive_black_ii/cats/base_subhalo_shapes-v10-ndm300-nst300.fits

-output : place to write the new postprocessed catalogue
+    output : /physics2/ssamurof/massive_black_ii/cats/base_subhalo_shapes-v10-ndm300-nst300-symmetrised.fits

+    pivot_type : Whether to rotate about the centre of mass or the centre-most galaxy, allowed : mass, galaxy

+    central_type : Flag used to define the central galaxy, allowd: spatial_central, most_massive

 errors :